lk-hang/gitbook/chapter-2/dataConstruction.md

    -b \leq a
 $$

 The optimal portfolio in this case is: $$ a^* = 0 $$.
 That is, none of the constraints are binding, and the portfolio manager will mimic the benchmark/index exactly (by holding the market portfolio exactly).
+Empirically, $$ \gamma = 0.25 $$ turns out create fairly equally-sized portfolios.
+[^1]:  I attempted to set $$ \lambda $$ at other values, including 1 and 5.
+Setting $$ \gamma $$ to 5 (or a large number is not good) turns out to not work out well, since it turns off the covariance effect, see discussion in text.

 ## Portfolio Construction